avneesh0612/hashnode-blogs/cktx1aocv0fhz25s150ndh834.md

 Always think you know everything and never Google a problem or try to research about it.
 You know it, spend 10 days on a bug instead of getting the answer in 10 minutes.

 ### Don't contribute to open source
-Why contribute to the open-source projects and have a look at how their code?
+Why contribute to the open-source projects and have a look at how their code is?
 Just look at your code and follow your code practice!

 ### Don't document your journey
-A great thing that good devs do is documenting their journey.
+A great thing that good devs do is document their journey.

 > Teaching is a great way to keep learning.

-But this is what are we are trying not to do!
+But this is what we are trying not to do!

 Finally,